diethardsteiner/diethardsteiner.github.io/_posts/2015-10-16-PRD-Table-Layout.md

   </body>
 ```

 At the end of this article I'd like to thank **Thomas Morgner** for taking the time to discuss the table layout with me.
+A pro tip by Thomas:

+"Normal content is automatically wrapped into a `table-cell` box if there is none there yet.
+That means each label/field/etc ends up in its own cell.
+(Same behaviour as in HTML if you have a malformed table).

+If you want to combine multiple elements into one cell or want to
+set col-span and row-span, then you'd use a band with layout as
+table-cell to do so."